Shamiivan/alara-builder/docs/04-DATA-DESIGN.md

 ## 4. CSS Data Structures

 Representations for CSS Module data.
 We use a **typed CSS value system** inspired by Webstudio's approach, enabling bidirectional conversion between structured data and CSS strings.
+Types are used for development and debugging purposes.

 ### 4.1 Typed CSS Value System